Influence of interactions on the anomalous quantum Hall effect: AQHE in the D tight - binding model

+All components of variable $x_i$ in the above equation may take continuous values.
+Similar to Eq.(\ref{Green_k_equ}), { if $\bf x'_1$ and $\bf x'_2$ take discrete (integer) values, then $G_0(x_1,x_2)$ satisfies } This may be proved directly, as follows.
+Let us represent function $Q(-i\partial_{x_1},x_1)$ as a series in powers of $-i\partial_{x_1}$ and $x_1$.
+We order those operators in such a way that the powers of $-i\partial_{x_1}$ are right to the powers of $x_1$.
+Then we represent

+{Integration by parts will be applied to the last line of Eq.(\ref{Green_x_equ_proofA}), and the additional boundary term can be omitted, after taking the limit ${\bf x_1} \rightarrow {\bf x'_1}$, where ${\bf x'_1}$ take integer values.
+Then taking into account Eq.(\ref{Green_k_equ}), one finds that }

-Applying Wigner tansformation, one obtains (assuming that the field $A$ is slowly varying, i.e. when its variations on the distances of the order of the lattice spacing may be neglected)
+Applying Wigner transformation, one obtains (assuming that the field $A$ is slowly varying, i.e. when its variations on the distances of the order of the lattice spacing may be neglected) the Groenewold equation

 where $Q_W(x,p)$ and $G_{0,W}$ are the Wigner transformations of $Q$ and $G_0$, respectively:

 where